Tools4everBV/HelloID-Conn-Prov-Target-Topdesk/README.md

 ## Introduction

 _HelloID-Conn-Prov-Target-TOPdesk_ is a _target_ connector.
 TOPdesk provides a set of REST API's that allow you to programmatically interact with it's data.
-The HelloID connector uses API calls that are expained in the following url: https://developers.topdesk.com/
+The [TOPdesk API documentation](https://developers.topdesk.com/explorer/?page=supporting-files#/) provides details of API commando's that are used.

 ## Getting started